Easy Teriyaki Venison Stir-Fry with Vegetables

 History of Teriyaki

 The sauce that we refer to as teriyaki in America, though, is thought to have originated in Hawaii.
-Here, Japanese immigrants used ingredients that were locally sourced, such as pineapple juice.
+Here, Japanese immigrants used locally sourced ingredients, such as pineapple juice.

 1962 was the first year the term made it to a Merriam-Webster dictionary.